nbang05/FinalProject/README.md

 Running the Script

-The main script of the project is final_project.py and can be run from the command line with the command:
+The project is final_project.py and can be run from the command line with the command: (checklist item 1.5)

 python final_project.py